Defiant Hun Sen tells U.S. to cut all aid to Cambodia

 Western countries, which for decades supported Cambodia’s emergence from war and isolation, have shown little appetite for sanctions in response to the crackdown, but the European Union has raised the possibility of Cambodia losing trade preferences.

-Tariff-free access to Europe for Cambodian garments - and similar trade preferences in the United States - have helped Cambodia build a garment industry on low-cost labor.
+Tariff-free access to Europe for Cambodian garments - and similar trade preferences in the United States - have helped Cambodia build a garment industry on low-cost labour.
 EU and U.S. buyers take some 60 percent of Cambodia’s exports.
+(Reporting by Prak Chan Thul; Editing by Robert Birsel)